princeofdarkness76/freepascal/packages/ptc/docs/README.txt

 OpenPTC C++ library.
 Since then, OpenPTC development has stalled and PTCPas lives on as a fully independent Object Pascal project.

+PTCPas initially started out as a complete Object Pascal translation of the OpenPTC C++ library.
+Since then, OpenPTC development has stalled and PTCPas lives on as a fully independent Object Pascal project.

 Supported consoles:
+<<<<<<< HEAD
 <<<<<<< HEAD
 <<<<<<< HEAD
 <<<<<<< HEAD